walles/headsetharry/README.md

 * Add support for announcements over wired headsets
 * Somehow try to help / inform the user if the language they want has no TTS available.
+* Don't look up "phone number"s with letters in them, just pretend they are already looked up.
+* Think about whether we think we'll survive app upgrades.
+Yes, we're just receiving broadcasts, nothing that needs to be restarted for that.
+* Think about whether we think we'll survive device reboots.
+Yes, we're just receiving broadcasts, nothing that needs to be restarted for that.